SUCCESS begins with Derek Cataldi

 Jared Spackman is an industry-inspiring graphic designer in the Philadelphia region.
 He has worked at Valley Forge Tourism & Convention Board (VFTCB) since March of 2017, starting as an intern.
 In May of 2018, Jared graduated Summa Cum Laude in his Associate’s Degree program and transitioned to full-time work.

 Jared’s dedication to creative initiatives have shown successful to the VFTCB’s over-arching strategy of community outreach and tourism promotion for Montgomery County, PA.
 He has designed hundreds of tourism related projects and has heavily assisted with both envisioning and executing the creative strategy behind numerous company events.

 His experience in the creative field goes beyond designing.
 Team management, Photography, and Digital Art are also skillsets Jared has aggressively developed.
 He has overseen the responsibilities of two interns, photographed company events, and creative direction of numerous large scale VFTCB projects including the design of the Montgomery County, PA, Visitor Center at Valley Forge National Historical Park.

 Today, Jared is working at the VFTCB with an eagerness to build upon its inspirational brands, as well as inspiring those who visit the Montgomery County, PA area to fall in love with all it has to offer.

 SUCCESS begins with Jorge Campacci

 Jorge’s career in the automotive industry started because of his passion for cars and the knowledge provided by NMTCC.
 He began his career at North Penn Mazda as an entry-level technician in 1996.
 As a result of the career jump-start he received by completing the AYES certification, he excelled through manufacture-sponsored training for Mazda and was awarded Master Technician status at 23 years of age.

 In 2003, he was promoted to Service Consultant at North Penn Mazda and by late 2003 was promoted to Service Manager.
-He now represents the entire NE region of dealers for Mazda Service Departments.
+He then represented the entire NE region of dealers for Mazda Service Departments.
 In 2019, Jorge became the Director of Fixed Operations at North Penn Imports, Inc.